mpcsource/7_Scratch_Neural_Network/README.md

 # Versions

 ## Alpha 0.1 (Current)
-* A functioning dense-layered sequential linear neural network that can learn (backpropagation) and predict (forwardpass).
+* A functioning dense-layered sequential linear neural network that can learn (backpropagation) and predict (forward pass).
 * Loads data, does matrix operations, has a pseudorandom number generator.
 * Has simple testing.